gohugoio/hugoDocs/content/en/templates/lookup-order.md

 : We will consider a language code in the template name.
 If the site language is `fr`, `index.fr.amp.html` will win over `index.amp.html`, but `index.amp.html` will be chosen before `index.fr.html`.

 Type
-: Is value of `type` if set in front matter, else it is the name of the root section (e.g. "blog").
+: Is the value of `type` if set in the front matter, else it is the name of the root section (e.g. "blog").
 It will always have a value, so if not set, the value is "page".

 Section
 : Is relevant for `section`, `taxonomy` and `term` types.

 {{% note %}}
 **Tip:** The examples below look long and complex.
-That is the flexibility talking.
+That is flexibility talking.
 Most Hugo sites contain just a handful of templates:

 ```bash
 ├── _default